-The school curriculum is regularly reviewed by the Middle Management Team and Senior Leadership Group which includes the SENCo to ensure that it promotes the inclusion of all pupils.
+The school curriculum is regularly reviewed by the Senior Leadership Group and the SENCo to ensure that it promotes the inclusion of all pupils.
 This includes learning outside the classroom.
 Reasonable adjustments are also made to ensure children can access extra-curricular activities and school visits.
 This may involve 1:1 TA support or parents providing extra resources/support for the child.